Pierre-Désiré Guillemet: Biography

 He was a student at the École Nationale Supérieure des Beaux-Arts de Lyon from 1844 to 1847, followed by studies in Paris with Hippolyte Flandrin.
 From 1857 to 1863, he regularly exhibited historical scenes and portraits at all the Parisian salons.
 Until 1869, he made numerous copies of portraits of Napoléon III and the Empress Eugénie for use in various government buildings throughout France.

 In 1860, together with Étienne-Antoine-Eugène Ronjat, he created a full size copy of The Raft of the Medusa by Gericault.
 It was ordered by Émilien de Nieuwerkerke, Manager of the Louvre, to be loaned for exhibitions, as the original had deteriorated to the point where it was too delicate to move.

+In 1864, he accompanied Emmanuel Miller in his quest to collect ancient Greek and Roman antiquities from the European holdings of the Ottoman Empire and transport them to France, the most notable of which was Las Incantadas, a Roman pillared portico with reliefs from Salonica, which they removed to the shock and outrage of the city's population.

 In 1865, he went to Istanbul, at the request of Sultan Abdulaziz, an enthusiastic admirer of European arts and sciences, to paint his portrait in Western style.
 The Sultan was sufficiently pleased with it to name Guillemet the "Palace Painter'.
 He brought his wife there in 1866, and would remain for the rest of his life.